laurieskelly/srccon-data/2014/transcripts/Session_08_Hitchhikers_Guide_to_Datasets_fixed.md

 Jeff?

->&gt;JEFF LARSON: NASA has two satellites, Landsat 7 and Landsat 8, and if you ever need relatively quick raster data, satellite data, the picture is not super high resolution, but it's really available and it's the largest dataset we are currently working with.
+JEFF LARSON: NASA has two satellites, Landsat 7 and Landsat 8, and if you ever need relatively quick raster data, satellite data, the picture is not super high resolution, but it's really available and it's the largest dataset we are currently working with.
 Al Shaw on his work computer has 320 gigabytes of raster data.

 RYAN: When you say raster data?

->&gt;JEFF: I mean pictures of the earth from space, so ProPublica used to do investigative journalism, and now we do investigative space journalism.
+JEFF: I mean pictures of the earth from space, so ProPublica used to do investigative journalism, and now we do investigative space journalism.
 That's right, motherfuckers!

 >&gt;Are you going to try on one of the space suits down in --